-Mike Hopkins: ‘We’re willing to go anywhere to play anybody’ as Washington faces No. 13 Virginia Tech
+‘We’re willing to go anywhere to play anybody’: Virginia Tech just another top-15 opponent for UW

 This time, Washington (7-3) is the co-headliner paired against No. 13 Virginia Tech (8-1) in the Boardwalk Classic that tips off at 4 p.m.
 PT on ESPNU.

 “I like to come out east,” said second-year coach Mike Hopkins, who spent 18 years at Syracuse as an assistant.
 “Madison Square Garden was great for us last year, the media capital of the world.
-It’s great for our brand, it’s great for people to see us.
+It’s great for our brand.
+It’s great for people to see us.

 “We’re willing to go anywhere to play anybody.”

-It’s a rematch against the Hokies who humiliated the Huskies 103-79 last year at Madison Square Garden in a game that was essentially decided at halftime when UW trailed by 31 points.
+It’s a rematch against the Hokies, who humiliated the Huskies 103-79 last year at Madison Square Garden in a game that was essentially decided at halftime when UW trailed by 31 points.

 Under Hopkins, Washington has adopted a “Road Dawgs” mentality that served them well in last year’s 74-65 upset win over No. 2 Kansas.

-Since then, UW is 0-4 against non-conference ranked opponents.
+Since then, UW is 0-4 against nonconference ranked opponents.

 “To play at the highest level, you hope you’re playing your ‘A’ game,” Hopkins said.
 “Executing the game plan is huge and we’ve proven that we can win.
 Auburn, we didn’t do a great job of that.
 Gonzaga, we did a good job of that, and we had an opportunity.